 Time for some pore cleaning!
 After exfoliating and massaging, next comes the steam.
 It helps the pores to open and makes skin absorbent for the products to follow.
 Heat is also good for the skin as it makes skin relaxed and moist.
 This step does wonders for oily and acne-prone skin.
 Boil water in a pot and take it off the stove.
 Lean over it and take steam for 5-10 minutes.
 Cover your head with a towel and to make sure the heat is trapped and skin gets the steam.
 Take the towel off every now and then if you need air.

-BB Pro Tip: Add aromatic essential oils like lavender oil or rose oil to the water for the salon-like experience.
+BB Pro Tip: Add aromatic essential oils like lavender oil or rose oil to the water for a salon-like experience.
 You can also put green tea or rosemary for extra skin benefits and aromatherapy treatment.

 Step 5: Mask it